geelen/glenmaddern.com/src/lib/articles/css-modules.md

 #### Before CSS Modules

-We might code this up using Suit/BEM-style classnames like so:
+We might code this up using Suit/BEM-style classnames & plain-old-HTML like so:

 ```css
 /* components/submit-button.css */